christian-draeger/pact-example/README.md

 For this reason I decided to write a compact step by step guide with working examples using Maven as build tool and provide each a Kotlin and a Java example of the test implementation.

-## What?
-Included examples are: How to test services that are talking REST as well as examples regarding how to ensure your services that are communication via messaging providing data in the correct format (from the consumers point of view).

-The **REST-Example** includes two applications where one is acting as a producer (webservice with rest endpoint) and a consumer
-(a CLI app that prints data received from the producer to console if executed).

-Both of the applications (producer and consumer) are testing there-self.
-The Consumer-Apps dependencies (having the Producer-App available, a working internet connection and getting a suitable response) can be detached by mocking (e.g. WireMock) to run locally and independent.
-Great!!! so far so good.
-We want go a step further and decouple the release cycles of our microservices.

-##### But how to make sure the Producers (supplier) response is in a Suitable format for the Consumer?

-In a good relationship we know what to expect from each other and so should our services do.

-## Let's make a _Pact_

-> A formal agreement between individuals or parties.
-Synonyms: agreement, protocol, deal, contract
->>~ Oxford Dictionaries​

 ### Intro to Consumer Driven Contract Testing

 The [concept](https://www.martinfowler.com/articles/consumerDrivenContracts.html) isn’t new, but with the mainstream acceptance of microservices,